 Hawaii Nursing Programs and Degrees Guide

 The following guide will give you an overview of the undergraduate and graduate nursing programs available in Hawaii.
 The universities in Hawaii provide students with a diverse menu of concentrations from which to choose, among them nursing education, nurse practitioner, adult health clinical nurse specialist, and nursing executive leadership.
-In addition to traditional nursing programs, online universities like Western Governors University offer students the opportunity to earn a bachelor’s or a master’s degree in nursing entirely online.
+In addition to traditional nursing programs, online universities like Western Governors University offer students the opportunity to earn a bachelor’s or a master’s degree in nursing through distance education.

 - 4 colleges and universities offer an associate’s degree in nursing.

 - 4 colleges and universities offer a bachelor’s degree in nursing.

 - 3 colleges and universities offer a master’s or advanced degree in nursing.

 - 2 schools ranked in US News Best Nursing Graduate Schools in 2017 for Master’s in Nursing (MSN) and Doctor of Nursing Practice (DNP) programs: Hawaii Pacific University (#170, MSN; DNP not ranked), University of Hawaii at Manoa (#87, MSN; #88, DNP).

 - Highest graduation rate: University of Hawaii at Manoa 57%.1

 - Highest transfer-out rate: Kapiolani Community College 22%.1

 - Highest net price: Hawaii Pacific University $23,845.1